The Princess Bride (1987) / Fantasy-Romance

 Cast: Cary Elwes, Mandy Patinkin, Chris Sarandon, Christopher Guest, Wallace Shawn, Andre the Giant, Fred Savage, Robin Wright, Peter Falk, Peter Cook, Mel Smith, Carol Kane, Billy Crystal

 Screenplay: William Goldman (based on his book)

 A sick young boy (Savage, Vice Versa) gets a visit from his grandfather (Falk, Vibes), who reads the young lad one of his favorite books, 'The Princess Bride'.
-The book is of a princess named Buttercup (Wright, State of Grace), who has a romance with her stable boy, Westley (Elwes, Days of Thunder) but the evil Prince Humperdinck (Sarandon, Fright Night) has plans to marry the beautiful young woman so he kidnaps her, leaving Buttercup to think Westley dead.
-Westley assumes the role of the Dread Pirate Roberts and makes his return to save the princess before the marriage, but the task appears a bit more difficult than he planned.
+The book is of a beuatilf young noble named Buttercup (Wright, State of Grace), who has a romance with her stable boy, Westley (Elwes, Days of Thunder) but the evil Prince Humperdinck (Sarandon, Fright Night) has plans to marry the beautiful young woman, so he kidnaps her, leaving Buttercup to think Westley dead at the hands of the Dread Pirate Roberts.
+Later, familiar-looking Dread Pirate appears, as we soon learn that he plans to save the princess before the marriage, but the task to preserve true love appears a bit more difficult than he planned.